-- 1. The implementation/construction Transitioning farming equipment and infrastructure to low or no-emission fuel sources is one of the key measures of anaerobic digester facilities to in the agriculture sector designed to support the region's divert organic agricultural waste net-zero emissions target by 2050.
-Achieving this goal that is currently being landfilled can be further aided by carbon sequestration in the and/or land applied and convert agricultural sector. it into fuel or into agricultural Biochar Pyrolysis and environmentally beneficial products. - 2.
+- 1. The implementation/construction of anaerobic digester facilities to divert organic agricultural waste that is currently being landfilled and/or land applied and convert it into fuel or into agricultural and environmentally beneficial products. - 2.
 The implementation/construction of biochar pyrolysis facilities to convert organic waste into agricultural and environmentally beneficial products. - 3.
 The implementation of renewable energy-powered equipment and infrastructure.